natcap/invest.users-guide/source/sediment_retention.rst

 * You can also view the attribute data of many output files by right clicking on a layer and selecting OPEN ATTRIBUTE TABLE.

 * Now, run the Valuation Tool.
-Several outputs from the Soil Loss model  are inputs to this model, depending on whether dredging, water quality or both are valued: sret_sm_wq (sediment retention for water quality, summed by sub-watershed), sret_sm_dr (sediment retention for dredging, summed by sub-watershed), sediment_watershed.dbf (table of sediment export/retention per watershed) and sediment_subwatershed.dbf (table of sediment export/retention per sub-watershed.) .
+Several outputs from the Soil Loss model  are inputs to this model, depending on whether dredging, water quality or both are valued: sret_sm_wq (sediment retention for water quality, summed by subwatershed), sret_sm_dr (sediment retention for dredging, summed by subwatershed), sediment_watershed.dbf (table of sediment export/retention per watershed) and sediment_subwatershed.dbf (table of sediment export/retention per subwatershed.) .
 The interface is below:

 .. figure:: sediment_retention_images/valuation.jpg